Using the Cloudera Observability user interface

 Identify workload problems and health issues

-You can easily locate what engines are running on your clusters and what jobs and queries are failing the health tests with the Usage Analysis chart widget.
+You can easily locate what engines are running on your clusters from the environment's Cluster Summary page and what jobs and queries are failing the health tests with the Suboptimal chart widget.

-Location: This chart widget is found on the Cluster Summary page, which is accessed by selecting the cluster for analysis in the Clusters page
+Location: The Suboptimal chart widget is found on the engine's Summary page, which, depending on the environment selected, is accessed by selecting the environment for analysis in the Environments page and then in the Environment navigation panel, drilling down through the environment's categories and selecting an engine of interest.

 Identify and address resource contentions